Darey-Ann/LeetCode/README.md

 ---

-# Level 1 Study Plan
+# LeetCode 75 Study Plan - Level 1
 These are the exercises for [LeetCode's level 1 study plan](https://leetcode.com/study-plan/leetcode-75/?progress=xd10rjbg) I'll be completing.
-(Check the Level01 folder for the code I came up with)
+* to be updated as I go along (check the Level01 folder for the code I came up with)
-* to be updated as I go along

 ## Day 1: Prefix Sum
 ✅ [1480.
 Running Sum of 1d Array (Easy)](https://leetcode.com/problems/running-sum-of-1d-array/?envType=study-plan&id=level-1)